0x647A/pipe-my-data/projects/udfs-and-transform()/README.md

 - Limited to operations on array columns.
 - May be less intuitive for users unfamiliar with higher-order functions in PySpark.

+## Additional - `@staticmethod`

+### TLTR
+`@staticmethod` - Decorator indicating that the following method is static and does not require an instance of the class to be called.

+Using the `@staticmethod` decorator in Python provides a way to define methods that belong to a class but do not require access to any instance-specific data (i.e., they do not require self).

+### Why Use `@staticmethod`?

+- **No Instance Dependency**: Static methods do not require access to instance variables or methods.
+They are independent and can be called on the class itself, not needing an instance of the class.
+This makes it clear that the method does not modify the state of the instance.

+- **Namespace Organization**: Using static methods helps organize related functions under a class namespace, making the code more modular and readable.
+It indicates that these functions logically belong to the class but do not depend on instance-specific data.

+- **Code Clarity**: By using @staticmethod, you make it explicit that these methods are utility functions that do not alter or rely on the instance state.
+This improves the readability and maintainability of the code.

+- **But seriously, I used it just to practice it :)**

+### How to Use @staticmethod

+To use `@staticmethod`, you simply decorate the method inside the class with `@staticmethod`.

+- **With `@staticmethod`**: You can call methods without creating an instance of the class.
+The methods are directly assigned to the class.
+- **Without `@staticmethod`**: You need to create an instance of the class to call its methods.
+The methods must take self as the first argument.

+Using `@staticmethod` simplifies the code if the method does not need access to instance data.
+In our case, the functions `count_words` and `count_chars` do not need access to instance data, so using `@staticmethod` is more appropriate.